 Key Stage 2

-Learning about the National Park
+Learning about the National Park and FREE assemblies

 A Sense of Place (pdf) Indoor session combining slides, resources and small group work to help children understand the concept of national parks and the special qualities of the North York Moors.